brianlam38/Sec-Cheatsheets/OSCP/OSCP_Cheatsheet.md

 ### FTP - TCP 21

 FTP Recon
-* It is NOT always about extracting info / adding in files for LFI => code exec.
+* It is NOT always about extracting creds / putting in a reverse-shell for LFI => code exec.
 * Sometimes FTP is there so you can enumerate additional services in the box => find exploits => code exec.
 * __Look at 10.11.1.226 as an example__